spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/installation-and-setup.md

     /*
      * Here you can specify which backups should be monitored.
      * If a backup does not meet the specified requirements the
-     * UnHealthyBackupWasFound-event will be fired.
+     * UnHealthyBackupWasFound event will be fired.
      */
     'monitorBackups' => [
         [